lodsdev/scrollbar/README.md

 ```
 Now, for use the methods of the scrollbar, you need to use the variable `myScrollbar`

-Change a property of scrollbar
+Change a property of scrollbar.
+Consulte the list of properties below to see what you can change and how to do it.
 ```lua
 myScrollbar:setProperty(property, value)
 ```